mez32/PersonalWebsite/README.md

 `npm run preview`	Serves the production build from the dist folder.

-The site will be available on `localhost:7777` in either mode.
+The site will be available on `localhost:7777` in development and on `localhost:4173` in preview.

 Thanks for the vist!